dpkreativ/dpkreativ/README.md

 <!--- 🔭 I’m currently working at TruParse with a team of developers to build products. --->

-🌱 I'm building projects to improve my skills in HTML/CSS, JavaScript, React, Node.js and TypeScript, and picking up other relevant skills I need to get my job done efficiently and on time.
+🌱 I'm currently building projects to improve my skills in HTML/CSS, JavaScript, React, Node.js and TypeScript, and picking up other relevant skills I need to get my job done efficiently and on time.

 📝 I sometimes write articles on [dpkreativ.hashnode.dev](https://dpkreativ.hashnode.dev).